Savuti Campsite: Best Camping and Self-Drive Safari Guide

 This was the highlight of our Savuti safari, which just goes to show it’s not all about finding the Big Five.

-While wildlife sightings may be less abundant during the wet season, the tranquillity and exclusivity of the campsite make it a worthwhile visit.
-The unfenced nature of the campsite allows for the possibility of close encounters with Savuti wildlife, such as elephants and various bird species.
+While wildlife sightings may be less abundant during the wet season, the tranquility and exclusivity of the campsite make it a worthwhile visit.
+The campsite’s unfenced nature allows for close encounters with Savuti wildlife, such as elephants and various bird species.

 Savuti Campsite Pinterest pin